The Three Ways to Balance Carbohydrate and Fat as Fuel

 A Simple Guide to Different Types of Diet and Macros

-Introduction People on social media argue about which is the “best diet” for humans — vegan or carnivore?
+This article was written on April 12, 2021, and was reviewed and updated by Joy Y. Erdile, MSc, RD, on April 24, 2026.
+Practitioner’s Preface People on social media argue about which is the “best diet” for humans — vegan or carnivore?
 Low carb or keto?
 Vegetarian or vegan?
-I avoid these “diet wars” largely because I don’t believe there is a “best” diet for everybody.
-Some diets are preferable over others for a variety of reasons, including religious … Read more
+I avoid these “diet wars” largely … Read more

 Why Is Type 2 Diabetes Still Called “a Progressive, Lifelong Disease”?